Posted On: Jan 7, 2021

 Data preparation is a critical step in the machine learning workflow.
 With SageMaker Studio, you have access to a range of tools for data preparation based on your preference.
 If you prefer to write code, you can use SageMaker Studio notebooks to prepare data interactively using libraries and SDKs, or process large amounts of data in batch using Amazon SageMaker Processing with built-in Spark container.
 However, if you prefer to connect Studio notebooks to existing EMR clusters to access and process data, you need to manually set up the environment, bring your own Sparkmagic kernel, configure target cluster information, install tools such as Kerberos for authentication, before running your Spark or Hive jobs.

 Amazon SageMaker Studio now comes with built-in tools that make it quick and easy to securely connect your notebook to an EMR cluster to process large amounts of data.
 You can create a Studio notebook from a built-in SageMaker image with PySpark kernel, use built-in commands to connect to an EMR cluster, and start running Spark or Hive jobs to process data in a few steps.
 For added security, you can connect to EMR clusters using Kerberos authentication.
-The feature is now available in both AWS China (Beijing) Region, operated by Sinnet, and AWS China (Ningxia) Region, operated by NWCD.
+The feature is now available in both Amazon Web Services China (Beijing) Region, operated by Sinnet, and Amazon Web Services China (Ningxia) Region, operated by NWCD.
 For more information, see the Amazon SageMaker Studio documentation.